Hakim in red beanie, white t-shirt, and jeans, sitting on an outdoor couch at the LINE LA

 Bleeding out of an orifice made me realize I needed to change.
 I remembered what Ethen said about being vegan.
 I discovered Kung Fu and found a free acupuncture session in the Austin Chronicle.
 The acupuncturist found the problem in five minutes.
 He told me I had six to seven years tops if I continued my lifestyle.
 That session was a turning point for me.
 I changed my lifestyle, became vegetarian, then vegan, and haven’t looked back since 1996.

-Jack Inslee: That’s very inspiring but also like a storybook moment.
+Jack: That’s very inspiring but also like a storybook moment.
 For those who don’t have that big realization, how do you help people gradually make changes?

-Hakim Tafari: I always say you’re either running away from something or running to something.
+Hakim: I always say you’re either running away from something or running to something.
 You can escape with drugs and alcohol or run towards something better.
 People come to a point where they can’t continue their current lifestyle.
 Many find change through suffering.
 The Buddha’s story shows that extreme asceticism isn’t the answer; you need a middle path.

 My role is to show that you don’t have to be extreme.
 There is a middle way.
 I’ve been through extremes and can show the better path.

-Jack Inslee: Moderation is key.
+Jack: Moderation is key.
 People often fail because they try to do everything at once.
 What are some realistic steps to start with?

-Hakim Tafari: It’s different for everyone.
+Hakim: It’s different for everyone.
 Start with baby steps.
 Try going meatless for a few days a week or doing a dry January.
 Run a mile once a week and gradually increase.
 Consistency is important.
 Start with 10-15 minutes of meditation a day and build from there.
 It’s about taking small steps and enjoying the process.

-Jack Inslee: I want to transition and talk about Tai Chi.
+Jack: I want to transition and talk about Tai Chi.
 What role has it played in your life and why do you continue to teach it?

-Hakim Tafari: Tai Chi is both a martial and healing art.
+Hakim: Tai Chi is both a martial and healing art.
 It’s one of the most beneficial practices.
 I used to have back spasms, but Tai Chi and Qigong helped alleviate that.
 It’s become a fountain of youth for me.
 I’ve been teaching here at the LINE for almost six years, and it’s rewarding to see how it benefits people.
 It’s powerful and transformative.

-Jack Inslee: People get intimidated by Tai Chi and martial arts.
+Jack: People get intimidated by Tai Chi and martial arts.
 Is it one of the easier practices to try?

-Hakim Tafari: It’s simple, not easy.
+Hakim: It’s simple, not easy.
 We often make up stories in our heads about how difficult something will be.
 Many people are nervous about Tai Chi without even trying it.
 Once they do, they realize it’s accessible and beneficial.
 It’s about overcoming mental blocks and giving it a chance.

 This transcript has been edited for length and clarity.

-Community / Los Angeles / Wellness
+Wellness / Community / Los Angeles

 What's Next